 However, one of the first concerns businesses express around remote workers is: are they working?
-The issue of trust is one of the most vital aspects of a company’s remote working programme.
+The issue of trust is one of the most vital aspects of a company’s remote working program.
 Similarly, it’s crucial for remote workers to feel like valuable additions to a company’s team; in fact, 62% of employees are worried that they aren’t perceived as hard-working when they are not physically in the office.

-To establish trust with employees there are three areas that businesses need to focus on: communication, outcome-based goals and the right tools.
+To establish trust with employees there are three areas that businesses need to focus on: communication, outcome-based goals, and the right tools.